meccaLeccaHi/meccaLeccaHi.github.io/_posts/2018-11-14-bayesian-classification.md

 {% include figure_link.html url="https://upload.wikimedia.org/wikipedia/commons/d/d4/Thomas_Bayes.gif" href="https://en.wikipedia.org/wiki/Thomas_Bayes" caption="Thomas Bayes (c.
 1701 – 7 April 1761) Image source: wikipedia.com" width="40%" %}
 From [*Wikipedia*](https://en.wikipedia.org/wiki/Thomas_Bayes): "Thomas Bayes was an English statistician, philosopher and Presbyterian minister who is known for formulating a specific case of the theorem that bears his name: [*Bayes' theorem*](https://en.wikipedia.org/wiki/Bayes%27_theorem).
 Bayes never published what would become his most famous accomplishment; his notes were edited and published after his death".

-Wikipedia further explains that Bayes Theorem "describes the probability of an event, based on prior knowledge of conditions that might be related to the event.
+Wikipedia further explains that Bayes' Theorem "describes the probability of an event, based on prior knowledge of conditions that might be related to the event.
 For example, if cancer is related to age, then, using Bayes' theorem, a person's age can be used to more accurately assess the probability that they have cancer, compared to the assessment of the probability of cancer made without knowledge of the person's age."

 <a id="formula"></a>
 ### Formula